gmcfall/semantictools/examples/lti/README.md

 3. When someone looks up a URI, provide useful information using RDF standards.
 4. Include links to other URIs so that they can discover more things.

-JSON-LD is an emerging W3C standard that expresses linked data in JSON syntax.
+JSON-LD is a W3C standard that expresses linked data in JSON syntax.
 The big idea behind JSON-LD is that one can represent resources in a very simple JSON syntax, and the terms that appear in a JSON document are mapped to classes and properties in an RDF ontology.
 As a result, the semantics of the JSON document